sdclibbery/tradr/README.md

+x Order page: filter out orders cancelled by bots x bot launch still not working :-( x Fix tech debt of global exchange object in framework.js x Refactor exchange x From startup (not exchange creation), fetch steps x ready() to allow callers to ensure exchange setup is complete x Remove fetchSteps
+ ? do candles??
-x Order page: filter out orders cancelled by bots x bot launch still not working :-( x Fix tech debt of global exchange object in framework.js x Bots are opening their OWN sqlite in the /bot dir :-/ x Order filtering is using wrong filter x Quote currency rounding on the account sub page is wrong
+x Bots are opening their OWN sqlite in the /bot dir :-/ x Order filtering is using wrong filter x Quote currency rounding on the account sub page is wrong